jurica29/Nikola-Tesla/README.md

-# Nikola Tesla
+# Nikola Tesla - A Man Who Changed the World
 This is a website dedicated to a famous scientist Nikola Tesla and it primarily aims to provide vital information about his life to all visitors, especially ones interested in history and science.
-This website has three pages: home, quotes and media, thus providing variety of possibilities for visitors to inform themselves about Nikola Tesla.
+This website has three pages: home, quotes and media, thus providing variety of possibilities for users to inform themselves about Nikola Tesla.

 <img src="assets/images/readmeimages/presentation.jpg"/>